peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

     public static int[] ParseDateString(
         string str);

 Gets the date and time extracted from a date-time string following the Internet Message Format (RFC 5322).
 However, this method does not allow obsolete time zone strings to appear in the date-time string.
-Seefor information on the format of this method's return value.
+See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for information on the format of this method's return value.

 <b>Parameters:</b>